 8. Certs Can Make Your Career More Fulfilling

 Lastly, and most importantly, the best part of certifications is the energizing thrill of picking up a new skill.
 IT is a growing and ever-evolving field, with IT tech firms among the 10 fastest growing industries in the U.S. Meanwhile, talent remains in high demand.
 This is even more pronounced in the cybersecurity field.

 IT skills are desperately needed, necessary, and can positively impact the world around you as you facilitate emerging technology.
 Taking on these new skills means having an opportunity to enter into a career that will help you develop personally and professionally.

 We often feel more fulfilled and at ease when we not only like the work we’re doing, we’re happy with the impact it’s having around us.
 IT facilitates so many kinds of work that you can find IT jobs in almost any industry that piques your interest.
 When your work helps people within an organization, you’ll find more profound satisfaction in your efforts.

 If you want to start or advance a career that you love, IT is a quickly growing field with several personal and professional benefits.
 IT certifications can help you land that first job or advance to a higher, better-paying position.
-That’s why ACI Learning offers some essential IT certifications in the business.
+That’s why ACI Learning offers training for some of the most essential IT certifications in the business.

-We offer two week-long courses online and on-campus, both day and night, so that you can get trained, certified, and hired in the IT world on the schedule that works with your life.
+We offer two week-long prep courses online and on-campus, both day and night, so that you can get trained for a role in the IT world on the schedule that works with your life.
 Once you’ve finished classes, you’ll have the opportunity to work with your own personal Employment Development Manager (EDM), who will help revamp your resume, polish your cover letter, and brush up your interview skills.